13- Daemon calls about the expiration date on my friends

 "Nymph, any chance we could take a breather?"
 I asked.

-She turned, eyeing me as if I was this enormous burden resting solely on her shoulders.
+She turned, eyeing me as if I was some enormous burden resting solely on her shoulders.
 She was about to shake her head when her gaze crossed Lazuli's.
 An understanding passed, and Agaveah nodded.

 "You set up," she said before walking off into the gloom.

 "Make a fire.
 The human needs warmth."
 She turned her gaze to Lazuli.
 "As for you, rest.
 I'll see both of you in the morning."
 Her tone with Lazuli was compassionate.
 She seemed to be taking quite a liking to the beour.
-Whatever the case, Agaveah made no further comment.

 The nymph waltzed over to the tree and, placing a hand on its trunk, vanished.
 Her body melted, dissipating into the plant.
 I sat motionless for a moment, eyes wide as I wondered if she'd reemerge.
 When the bark remained solid, I turned my attention to the kindling and gathered it into some semblance of an orderly pile.

 Gods, I thought, I wonder how many trees I've touched have had nymphs in them...
 For some reason, the thought was quite uncomfortable.
 I shook my head.
-Maybe don't think about that right now.

 Faefalling (working title)Where stories live.
 Discover now